turbomaze/untemplate/README.md

 * arguments
   * `dsl`: the template as a string; valid templates are valid HTML, sans attributes, with one notable exception: `optional="true"`.
 This makes the node it's attached to optional in the template.
 Some sugar: `<div optional="true"></div>` <=> `<div?></div>`.
   * `element`: the root DOM element to search for the template in.
 This must be a proper DOM element, either output from some library like `xmldom` or from the browser
-  * `cb`: (optional) a progress callback that is periodically called with the approximate completion percentage
+  * `cb`: (optional) a progress callback that is periodically called with the approximate completion percentage (first argument) and a stop function (second argument) that causes `untemplate` to terminate early if called
   * `rate`: (optional) the approximate percent of progress that occurs between each call of `cb`
 * returns
   * a list of associative arrays containing the structured information contained in `element`